universalgravitationalforce/Pitstop1/THE TEMPEST_ACTI_SCENEI.md

 [^6]:  *Present* for *present time*.
 So in the Prayer-Book: "That those things may please Him which we do at this *present*."
 And in 1 Corinthians, xv.
 6: "Of whom the greater part remain unto this *present*."
 [^7]: *Complexion* was often used for *nature, native bent or aptitude*.
 See *The Merchant of Venice*, page 134, note 7.
 [^8]: Of this order Lord Mulgrave, a sailor critic, says, "The striking the top-mast was a new invention in Shakespeare's time, which he here very properly introduces.
 He has placed his ship in the situation in which it was indisputably right to strike the top-mast, — where he had not sea-room."
 [^9]: This appears to have been a common nautical phrase.
 So in Hackluyt's *Voyages*, 1598: "And when the bark had way we cut the hauser, and so gat the sea to our friend, and *tried out* all the day *with our maine* course."
-Also in Smith's *Sea Grammar*, 1627: "Let us lie at *trie with our maine*
+Also in Smith's *Sea Grammar*, 1627: "Let us lie at *trie with our maine course*."
+And Sir Walter Raleigh speaks of being "obliged to lye at trye with our main course and mizen," *To lie at try* is to keep as close to the wind as possible.

 plague upon this howling! they are louder than the weather or our office, [^10]—